jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

  The [GNU General Public License](http://www.gnu.org/licenses/quick-guide-gplv3.html "GPLv3") or known as GPL comes in two flavors, GPLv2 and GPLv3.
 GPLv2 was released in 1991 and the opensource license the Linux kernel is mostly released under.
 Some would say that this license at the right time was able to "launch" Open Source into the mainstream.
 This is also a point of contention with Open Source using the *law* of Free Software but forgetting the spirit so to speak.

- The GPLv3 was released in 2007 in order to address some of the perceived lack of commercial protections in the GPLv2.
-Companies had found clever ways to bend the intent of GPLv2 license and yet not legally violate the license.
-This led Richard Stallman to introduce certain articles and sub-sections in GPLv3 in order to specifically prohibit these practices.
-This alienated those who saw GPLv2 as good enough and did not want a more restrictive license implemented in the case of GPLv3.
-Linus Torvalds and the Linux kernel were expressly mentioned to be staying at GPLv2 and disagrees that the GPLv3 destroys everything that the GPLv2 stood for.
-Linus spoke to this here: [http://youtube.com/watch?v=bw58LZTuZjA](http://youtube.com/watch?v=bw58LZTuZjA "Linus") [http://youtube.com/watch?v=PaKIZ7gJIRU](http://youtube.com/watch?v=PaKIZ7gJIRU "GPLv3")

-### LGPL

-These licenses are not the only licenses in the FOSS arena.
-In addition to GPL, GNU has additional Free and Copy-left licenses.
-The first one to mention is the [GNU Lesser General Public License - LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License "LGPL").
-This license is usually attributed to software libraries not entire works of software.
-The idea behind it is a GPL compatible (but lesser) license that allows libraries to be used with non-GPL software and the library retains the ability to be reverse engineered and debugged but does not take over the entire project license-wise but allows for inclusion of a library into a non-GPL project.
-Version 3 of the GPL was released in 2007 along with GPLv3 to show the unity in changes.

 ### ASL (Apache)